kedro-org/kedro/docs/source/deployment/databricks/databricks_notebooks_development_workflow.md

 Make sure that `repo` scopes are enabled for your token.
 ```

-### Create a GitHub repository
+### Push your Kedro project to the GitHub repository

-Now you should [create a new repository in GitHub](https://docs.github.com/en/github/getting-started-with-github/create-a-repo) using the official guide.
-Keep the repository private and don't commit to it yet.
-For consistency with the rest of this guide, name your GitHub repository `iris-databricks`.

-To connect to the newly created repository, use one of two options:
+To connect to the newly created repository from your local environment, use one of two options:

 - **SSH:** If you choose to connect with SSH, you will also need to configure [the SSH connection to GitHub](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh), unless you already have [an existing SSH key configured for GitHub](https://docs.github.com/en/github/authenticating-to-github/checking-for-existing-ssh-keys)
 - **HTTPS:** If using HTTPS, you will be asked for your GitHub username and password when you push your first commit.
 Use your GitHub username and your [personal access token](#create-a-github-personal-access-token) generated in the previous step as the password, [do _not_ use your original GitHub password](https://docs.github.com/en/rest/overview/authenticating-to-the-rest-api#authenticating-with-username-and-password).

-### Push your Kedro project to the GitHub repository

 At the command line, initialise Git in your project root directory: